-Few foundations are rigorously measuring their mission investing or have measured it for as long as we have (10 years, as of 2016).
+Few foundations are rigorously measuring their mission investing or have measured it for as long as we have (for more than 15 years).
 We also work with managers to measure the impact of these investments.

 MRIs and PRIs support not only our mission, but also are aligned with our grantmaking strategy and its two outcomes: more good jobs and increased financial capability.

-The commitment of 10 percent of our endowment for mission investing is larger than that of most foundations, as is our $30 million commitment to MRI funding; most foundations only fund PRIs.
+The commitment of 10 percent of our endowment for mission investing is larger than that of most foundations, as is the $45M we’ve invested to MRI funding; most foundations only fund PRIs.

 Our Values and Impact